 - Become leaders and capacity builders in their communities

 What are the requirements?

-- Organize and participate in at least 1 litter cleanup event and submit a wrap-up report for each event.
+- Organize and participate in 1 cleanup event per year.
+Submit a wrap up report for your event.

 What are the benefits?

-- Opportunities to network with and learn from ambassadors across the state
+- Opportunities to engage with and learn from young Texans across the state

 - Dedicated support from the KTB team

 - Resume booster and community service hour fulfillment

 - This committee is responsible for evaluating the cleanup program and ensuring members are up to date on their responsibilities.

 - Plans and implements fun social events for YTA members